Weird-Ghosts/www/content/baby-ghosts/index.md

-Baby Ghosts consult with Weird Ghosts and Gamma Space team members about the challenges, gaps, stresses and concerns going on inside their studio.
-We refer to these as _pain points_.
+Baby Ghosts consult with Weird Ghosts and Gamma Space team members about the challenges, gaps, stresses and concerns inside their studio.
+We refer to these as
+_pain points_.

 No two studios are the same, but here are some common